geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_musicgeneration_auto.md

+(lab_ex_autoregressive)=
 # Autoregressive Generation

-In this tutorial, we demonstrate a practical implementation of musical audio generation using an autoregressive Transformer model and discrete audio representations obtained from a neural audio codec.
+In this tutorial, we demonstrate a practical implementation of musical audio generation using an autoregressive [Transformer model](lab_transformer) and discrete audio representations obtained from a neural audio codec.
 We focus on the guitar subset of the NSynth dataset and use EnCodec representations to train our model.
+The full code can be found in the corresponding [Notebook](https://github.com/geoffroypeeters/deeplearning-101-audiomir_notebook/blob/master/TUTO_task_Generation_Autoregressive.ipynb).

 ## EnCodec Neural Audio Codec